 For information about this report, or your water quality in general, please contact Jerry Mendzer, Operations Manager, at (714) 538-5815.
-The EOCWD Board of Directors meets on the 3rd Thursday of each month at 5:00 p.m.
-Meetings are held at 185 N. McPherson Road, Orange.
 For more information about the health effects of the listed contaminants in the following tables, call the USEPA hotline at (800) 426-4791.